samowitsch/arduino-nano-2-parallel-cnc-tb6560-4axis/README.md

 # Arduino nano to parallel TB6560 cnc driver board adapter

 This is my little Arduino nano to parallel TB6560 cnc driver board project.
-Started some time ago using a red TB6560 4-axis board.
+Started some time ago using a red TB6560 4-axis board (before that i had an green 3-axis TB6560).
 At the moment the TB6560 alu case version is my preferred choice (but over time i can not remember why the red board was annoying me).
 The adapter should also work with 3-axis TB6560 boards if the Pinout is the same.